-Octopus is seen as an extension to Galapagos by introducing multiple fitness values to the optimization.
-The best trade-offs between those objectives are searched, producing a set of possible optimum solutions that ideally reach from one extreme trade-off to the other uniformly.
+Octopus introduces multiple fitness values to the optimization.
+The best trade-offs between those objectives are searched, producing a set of possible optimum solutions that ideally reach from one extreme trade-off to the other.

-User-preferences on specific solutions can be specified when the optimization is paused, so the further optimization gets densfied around the selection.
+User-preferences on specific solutions can be specified [in two different ways], so the further optimization gets densfied around the selection.
 The history of the evolutionary runs can be recorded, saved, and loaded again.

 Some examples and a videa to get started are provided here.

-For now bases on the Improved Strength Pareto Evolutionary Algorithm SPEA-2 by Zitzler, Deb, Thiele at ETH Zürich and David Rutten's Galapagos User Interface.
+Bases on the Improved Strength Pareto Evolutionary Algorithm SPEA-2 and the HypE algorithm by Zitzler, Deb, Thiele at ETH Zürich and David Rutten's Galapagos User Interface.
 It is developed by Robert Vierlinger in cooperation with Christoph Zimmel, karamba3d.com and Bollinger Grohmann Schneider ZT GmbH Vienna.

 Add a Comment